aquariophilie/axolotl/docs/2021-xx-xx-submit-project-axolotl.md

 #### Image gallery

-_JPG, PNG or GIF format, 5 MB max file size.
+`TODO` _JPG, PNG or GIF format, 5 MB max file size.
 For best results, use a 3:2 ratio._

 Choose files or drag and drop

 #### \* Video demo link

-_This video will be embedded at the top of your project page.
+`TODO` _This video will be embedded at the top of your project page.
 Read more about uploading videos._

 YouTube, Facebook Video, Vimeo or Youku URL